ChrisCummins/phd/src/omnitune/README.md

-# OmniTune - an Extensible, Distributed Autotuning Framework
+# OmniTune - an extensible autotuning framework

 This is the source code for OmniTune, in pre-alpha state.
 Please report bugs to [c.cummins@ed.ac.uk](c.cummins@ed.ac.uk).